GeneTheBean/Forecast-App/README.md

 WeatherList - Creates an unordered list of weather events to be displayed on the page.

-WeatherList Item - The list tags that represent each forecast event in the state.
+WeatherListItem - The list tags that represent each forecast event in the state.

 #### Setting up the API call
 I use the axios client to make the AJAX call, and use the redux-promise middleware to ensure that the data fetched from the asynchronous request is being passed to my reducer.